cakephp/docs/en/intro/cakephp-folder-structure.rst

 Command
     Contains your application's console commands.
 See
     :doc:`/console-and-shells/commands` to learn more.
+Console
+    Contains the installation script executed by Composer.
 Controller
     Contains your application's :doc:`/controllers` and their components.
 Locale